 Abbi is currently Development Manager of the National Women's Justice Coalition, where she leads projects and workstreams focused on driving systems change, achieving social justice and improving outcomes for women.
 Abbi has developed and managed services in women's prison over a number of years and has worked for women's specialist organisations including Birth Companions and Advance.
 She is also a qualified antenatal yoga teacher and breastfeeding counsellor, has considerable experience of leading antenatal classes and postnatal support groups, and currently volunteers for the Trussell Trust's North Enfield Food Bank.

 Kaammini Chanrai is an experienced Diversity, Equity & Inclusion professional, with a background in organisational change and transformation.

-She is currently the Senior Manager for Diversity, Equity & Inclusion at Warner Bros.
-Discovery, working on content and productions.
-She previously led Diversity & Inclusion at Vodafone UK and, prior, was the Gender Research and Policy Manager at Business in the Community.
-Kaammini used to work in local government on transformational projects with a focus on homelessness and domestic abuse, and started her career at Refuge, where she still volunteers at the National Domestic Violence Helpline.
+She is currently the Equity & Inclusion Director at Brentford Football Club.
+She was previously the Senior Manager for Diversity, Equity & Inclusion at Warner Bros.
+Discovery, working on content and productions, and prior to that led Diversity & Inclusion at Vodafone UK.
+Her career in this space started as the Gender Research and Policy Manager at Business in the Community.
+Kaammini used to work in local government on transformational projects with a focus on homelessness and domestic abuse, and started her career at Refuge, where until recently she volunteered at the National Domestic Violence Helpline.
 Kaammini founded Gender and the City – an intersectional and feminist website upon completion of her MsC in Gender, Development and Globalisation at the London School of Economics.